maephisto/jazzup/README.md

 ```

 ## Effects JSON Structure
+You can add predefined effects (music and story) to any command you'd like.
+Feel like Spiderman theme would match your "rm -rf"?
+Go for it and update the EffectsJSON in your fork.

 The key is a RegExp that is supposed to match a command as in "^git push"
 Will be case insensitive, just like my heart.

+## Art
+The ASCII art can be added to the art/ folder as a .txt file and referenced in the EffectsMap

 ## Contributing
 Feel free to improve or add to the Effects JSON